x-pwn3d/Writeups/Hack The Box/Nocturnal.md

 ### Introduction

 This machine is part of **Hack The Box (HTB)** and is rated as an **easy**-level Linux challenge.
 It's an excellent opportunity to practice skills in **web enumeration, exploiting file upload vulnerabilities, and privilege escalation**.
-Throughout this challenge, we will explore a vulnerable web application, uncover misconfigurations, and ultimately escalate our privileges to gain root access.
+Throughout this challenge, we will explore a vulnerable web application, uncover misconfigurations and ultimately escalate our privileges to gain root access.
 Let's dive into the journey and see how we can break into this system!

 ---